Enmanuel De Jesus

-Enmanuel José De Jesus (born December 10, 1996) is a Venezuelan professional baseball pitcher for the KT Wiz of the KBO League.
-He has previously played in Major League Baseball (MLB) for the Miami Marlins and in the KBO League for the Kiwoom Heroes.
+Enmanuel José De Jesus (born December 10, 1996) is a Venezuelan professional baseball pitcher for the Detroit Tigers of Major League Baseball (MLB).
+He has previously played in MLB for the Miami Marlins, and in the KBO League for the Kiwoom Heroes and KT Wiz.

 Career

 Boston Red Sox

 On August 9, 2013, when he was 16 years old, De Jesus signed a professional contract with the Boston Red Sox as an international free agent.
 He made his professional debut with the Dominican Summer League Red Sox, logging a 3.15 ERA across 14 starts.
 De Jesus split the 2015 season between the rookie–level Gulf Coast League Red Sox and Low–A Lowell Spinners, accumulating a 6–2 record and 1.74 ERA with 31 strikeouts across 46 2/3 innings pitched.

 In 2016, De Jesus played for Lowell and the Single–A Greenville Drive.
 In 14 starts between the two affiliates, he pitched to a 4.79 ERA with 46 strikeouts across 67 2/3 innings of work.
 De Jesus returned to the clubs the following season, posting a 3.90 ERA with 55 strikeouts in another 14 starts.
 In 2018, while pitching for Single–A Greenville, De Jesus started a no-hitter that was completed by Devon Fisher and Durbin Feltman.
 On the year, he made 25 appearances split between Greenville and the High–A Salem Red Sox, working to a 4.50 ERA with 125 strikeouts across 122 innings.

 De Jesus spent the 2019 season with Salem, posting a 9–9 record and 3.58 ERA with 122 strikeouts in 24 starts.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 De Jesus elected free agency on November 2, 2020, and re–signed with Boston on a minor league contract on November 17.

 He returned to action in 2021, splitting the season between the Double–A Portland Sea Dogs and Triple–A Worcester Red Sox.
 In 22 games (9 starts), De Jesus recorded a 3.94 ERA with 74 strikeouts across 64 innings.
 He elected free agency following the season on November 7, 2021.